Quantum dot: Energy in QDs

+Common QDs for batteries

+Carbon quantum dots and Graphite quantum dots are the main types of quantum dots used in batteries.

+The graphene quantum dots are made out of graphene sheets which are attached among them, forming a morphology similar to a 2D-disk.

+The carbon quantum dots have an isotropic spherical structure and are made out of crystalline and amorphous carbon sheets.

+From these common quantum dots, the graphene ones, are usually more crystalline than the carbon ones, this is because they have the crystallinity of a mono-layered and few-layered graphene.

-Light emitting diodes
+Light-emitting diodes

 Several methods are proposed for using quantum dots to improve existing light-emitting diode (LED) design, including quantum dot light-emitting diode (QD-LED or QLED) displays, and quantum dot white-light-emitting diode (QD-WLED) displays.
 Because quantum dots naturally produce monochromatic light, they can be more efficient than light sources which must be color filtered.
 QD-LEDs can be fabricated on a silicon substrate, which allows them to be integrated onto standard silicon-based integrated circuits or microelectromechanical systems.